eieste/django-mail-system/docs/source/docs/generator.rst

 If you define your own generator you can create your own method which adds a new value to the context or updates available context values.

-The basic `notification.generator.generic.BasicGenerator` was called by the MailFactory class.
-Die get_context methode in der MailFactory Klasse ruft methoden im generator auf die den selben namen haben wie die Variablen zum MailTemplate oder zur Mail
+The MailFactory class calls the method get_context from the basic `notification.generator.generic.BasicGenerator` to fill in the context variables.
+If there is a content in the class Mail, that content is used.
+If not, the placeholder content of the class MailTemplate is used.

 D.h.